Everything-Explained/SAI/index.md

+---
+sidebar:
+  nav: docs-en
+---
 # Simple AI
 SAI stands for *Simple Artificial Intelligence*.
 Most people when they think of AI, they think of how "aware" it is, rather than actually how intelligent it is.
 Intelligence in the context of an artificial mechanism more often than not, means only that it can process information in an **intelligent** way.

 Technically speaking, AI has been around as long as computers have.
 From the beginning, computers have been used to calculate intelligently articulated responses from input; that input now however, is parsed largely through [Machine Learning] algorithms instead of hand-crafted human ingenuity.
 Ironically, even the most advanced Machine Learning systems are curbed by human intelligence, called *Supervised Learning*, in order to influence results with a specific bias.